PreetinderKaur/gaggiuino-companion-privacy/index.md

 Specifically:

-- **No analytics or tracking** -- the app contains no analytics SDKs, no crash reporting services, and no advertising frameworks.
+- **No analytics or tracking** — the app contains no analytics SDKs, no crash reporting services, and no advertising frameworks.
-- **No account required** -- the app does not require you to create an account or sign in.
+- **No account required** — the app does not require you to create an account or sign in.
-- **No internet traffic** -- all communication stays on your local Wi-Fi network between your device and your espresso machine.
+- **No internet traffic** — all communication stays on your local Wi-Fi network between your device and your espresso machine.
 No data is sent to any external server.
-- **No third-party services** -- the app does not integrate with any third-party services that collect data.
+- **No third-party services** — the app does not integrate with any third-party services that collect data.

 ## Local Storage

 The app stores only one piece of data on your device:

-- **Machine address** -- the hostname or IP address of your espresso machine (e.g., gaggiuino.local), saved in the app's local preferences so you don't have to re-enter it each time.
+- **Machine address** — the hostname or IP address of your espresso machine (e.g., gaggiuino.local), saved in the app's local preferences so you don't have to re-enter it each time.

 This data never leaves your device.

 ## Network Access

-The app connects exclusively to your Gaggiuino espresso machine on your local Wi-Fi network using its REST API.
+The app connects exclusively to your Gaggiuino espresso machine on your local Wi-Fi network using its publicly documented REST API.
 This connection is used to:

 - Read live sensor data (temperature, pressure, flow, weight)
 - View and select brew profiles